coldshrine/study-notes/books/designing-data-intensive-applications.md

 You can choose timeouts experimentally by measuring the distribution of network round-trip times over an extended period.

 Systems can continually measure response times and their variability (_jitter_), and automatically adjust timeouts according to the observed response time distribution.

+#### Synchronous vs ashynchronous networks

+A telephone network estabilishes a _circuit_, we say is _synchronous_ even as the data passes through several routers as it does not suffer from queing.
+The maximum end-to-end latency of the network is fixed (_bounded delay_).

+A circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas packets of a TCP connection opportunistically use whatever network bandwidth is available.